New Connections - Residential Services

 Connection to the public sewer system

-Service line to edge of right-of-way
+Service line to the edge of the right-of-way

 Connection point/clean out